 To do otherwise makes it too easy to make false assumptions.
 And, too easy to apply human emotions to a situation that really has nothing to do with us.
 We may assume because we would be lonely living in solitary confinement, a betta fish must be as well.

 Not so.
 Your betta fish is a different kind of critter, with different needs and concerns, who can live happily by himself.

 Do Betta Fish Get Bored?

 Your betta fish does not get bored, at least not in the way you might be thinking.
-If all of your betta’s care needs are met he is going to be a happy little guy, with few worries in the world.
+If all of your betta’s care needs are met he is going to be a happy little fish with few worries in the world.
 He does not need a hobby, and he spends none of his time pondering the meaning of life and his place in this vast universe.

 Unfortunately, many of the behaviors that we fish keepers interpret as boredom are indicators of greater problems.
 It may look like your betta is bored when he is actually stressed out.

 - Glass surfing is when a fish constantly swims up and down the aquarium glass due to stress.